Spring salad with edible flowers and dandelions greens is a quick, healthy, and delicious way to fully enjoy the colorful flowers of spring!

 This spring salad with edible flowers was a lovely dish and I will most definitely be having it again!
 You can find the original recipe here: Edible & Medicinal Flowers.
 I wasn’t sure at first but when everything is together and you take your first bite, you’ll discover that these ingredients all come together with great flavor and an exotic appeal.
 It’s a casual and lively salad, and a great way to bring in the spring!

-At this time of year you can find me peeking and peering all day long watching as the blooms get bigger and bigger.
-They start as a small little bud and grow into gorgeous strands of lilac and purple flowers.
+At this time of year, you can find me peeking and peering all day long watching as the blooms get bigger and bigger.
+They start as a small little buds and grow into gorgeous strands of lilac and purple flowers.